Climbing is the supreme discipline in pro cycling. The best climbers in the world attack each other on the most difficult hills at the Tour de France.

 However, I think it’s a good idea to do a quick “bicycle gears for dummies” to clear any misunderstanding.

 For climbing, you will use your low gears because it’s easy and easy is good for climbing.
 Low means your smallest chainring in the front and the largest cog on your cassette in the back.
-Downshift into this position and the resistance will be the easiest, making it the best option to climb smooth and remain your preferred cadence.
+Downshift into this position and the resistance will be the easiest, making it the best option to climb smoothly and remain your preferred cadence.

 Low gears (easy) are good for climbing and high gears (hard) are good for downhills.